-MS Windows 2000 Network and Operating System Essentials
+ITMC 1301 MS Windows 2000 Network and Operating System Essentials (3 credits)

 This course provides an introduction to the Microsoft Windows 2000 operating system and to the networking technologies it supports.
 It includes skills for administering and setting up security in a Windows 2000 network and skills for examining and troubleshooting TCP/IP and the net.
-(3 lecture and 3 laboratory hours per week).
-Prerequisite COSC 1401 and Corequisite ITNW 1425.
+(2 lecture and 2 laboratory hours per week).
+Prerequisite COSC 1401 and Corequisite ITNW 1325.

-Implementing MS Windows 2000 Professional and Server
+ITMC 1341 Implementing MS Windows 2000 Professional and Server (3 credits)

 This course provides students with the knowledge and skills necessary to install and configure Windows 2000 Professional on stand-alone computers, and on client computers that are part of a workgroup or domain.
 In addition, this course provides the skill and knowledge necessary to install and configure Windows 2000 Server to create file and print servers.
-(3 lecture and 3 laboratory hours per week).
-Prerequisite ITMC 1401.
+(2 lecture and 2 laboratory hours per week).
+Prerequisite ITMC 1301.

-Implementing MS Windows 2000 Network Infrastructure (4 credits)
+ITMC 1342 Implementing MS Windows 2000 Network Infrastructure

 This course provides students with the skills necessary for configuring, installing, managing and supporting a network infrastructure that uses the Windows 2000 server family of products.
 Skills covered include automating IP address assignment using DHCP, implementing name resolution using DNS and WINS, configuring and supporting remote access to a network, configuring network security using public key infrastructure, integrating the network services in Windows 2000, and deploying Windows 2000 Professional using remote installation services.
-(3 lecture and 3 laboratory hours per week).
-Prerequisite ITMC 1441
+(2lecture and 2 laboratory hours per week).
+Prerequisite ITMC 1341

-Implementing and Administering MS Windows 2000 Directory Services
+ITMC 1343 Implementing and Administering MS Windows 2000 Directory Services (3 credits)

 This course provides students with the knowledge and skills necessary to install, configure, and administer the Windows 2000 Active Directory service.
 This course also focuses on implementing Group Policy, and understanding the Group Policy tasks required to centrally manage users and computers.
 Skills covered also include configuring the DNS server service to support Active Directory, creating and administering user accounts and group resources, delegating and administrative control of Active Directory objects, managing replication of Active Directory, and maintaining and restoring the database of Active Directory.
-(3 lecture and 3 laboratory hours per week).
-Prerequisite ITMC 1442
+(2 lecture and 2 laboratory hours per week).
+Prerequisite ITMC 1342 structure that meets those needs.
+Specific skills include design of a naming strategy for Active Directory, design of a schema policy, design of Active Directory to support Group Policies, design of an Active Directory domain, design of a multiple domain structure, and design of an Active Directory infrastructure.
+(2 lecture and 2 laboratory hours per week).
+Prerequisite ITMC 1343

-Designing Microsoft Windows 2000 Directory Services Infrastructure (4 credits)
+ITMC 2331 Designing Microsoft Windows 2000 Directory Services Infrastructure (3 credits)

 This course provides students with the knowledge and skills necessary to design a Microsoft Windows 2000 directory services infrastructure.
-Strategies are presented to assist the student in identifying the information technology needs of an organization, so the student may then design the Active Directory structure that meets those needs.
-Specific skills include design of a naming strategy for Active Directory, design of a schema policy, design of Active Directory to support Group Policies, design of an Active Directory domain, design of a multiple domain structure, and design of an Active Directory infrastructure.
-(3 lecture and 3 laboratory hours per week).
-Prerequisite ITMC 1443
+Strategies are presented to assist the student in identifying the information technology needs of an organization, so the student may then design the Active Directory